Choosing Your Child's Healthcare Provider

-There are many things to consider from training and experience to their office location,
+There are many things to consider, such as their training, experience, and office

 Finding a provider is not hard, but you need to start as soon as possible.
 You can

-ask the healthcare professional who delivered your baby for names, and talk with other
+ask the healthcare provider who delivered your baby for names and talk with other

 Listed below are some things to consider when choosing a healthcare provider:

 Questions about the office location include the following:

 Is the office near your home or place of work?